top of page

 THE BLACK CASTLE

-Long before the onset of the Time of Shadows and the First Era, the Black Castle already existed.
-There is no exact date for its construction, as nobody dared to venture into the region known as the Land of Darkness between the Time of Realms and the Time of Wars.
-However, it is certain that the Black Castle had already been built when the Time of Chaos began.
-Within the Black Castle, located in the Realm of Shadows, it is believed - although it is mere speculation - that there existed a being more powerful than any man.
-This creature had a grotesque and terrifying image and dominated the beasts that lived and fed in the darkness.
+Long before the beginning of the Time of Shadows and the Second Era, the Black Castle already existed.
+There is no exact date for its construction, as no one dared to travel to the region known as the Land of Darkness between the Time of Kingdoms and the Time of Wars.
+But it is certain that the Black Castle had already been built when the Time of Chaos began.
+Inside the Black Castle, located in the Kingdom of Shadows, it is believed — though it is merely speculation — that there existed a "Being" more powerful than any man.
+This creature had a grotesque and terrifying appearance and ruled over the beasts that lived and fed in the darkness.

 Castelo Negro